Birdie Dally — Mitral Valve Prolapse (MVP)

 In the fall of 2012, Birdie saw Robin Girdhar, MD, a cardiologist at the UPMC Heart and Vascular Institute at the recommendation of her daughter.
 Dr. Girdhar treated Birdie's daughter for a minor heart condition.

 After a heart catheterization and stress test, she was diagnosed with mitral valve prolapse.

 “When I was first diagnosed, I had no idea what it meant, but I knew that something needed to be done and I better not put it off,” Birdie says.

-After a follow up with Dr. Girdhar in June 2013, he referred Birdie to Vinay Badhwar, MD, a heart surgeon at the Heart and Vascular Institute.
+After a follow up with Dr. Girdhar in June 2013, he referred Birdie to a heart surgeon at the Heart and Vascular Institute.
 Her fatigue and shortness of breath were indications that her valve was leaking and there was cause for concern.

 When the mitral valve prolapses and leaks, blood flows backwards into the heart and weakens it.
 Over time, this can lead to heart failure.

-Dr. Badhwar discussed minimally invasive robotic-assisted surgery with Birdie to repair her damaged valve.
+Birdie's surgeon recommended minimally invasive robotic-assisted surgery to repair her damaged valve.

 The Solution: Robotic-assisted Valve Repair Surgery

 In August 2013, Birdie underwent minimally invasive robotic-assisted surgery for valve repair.